andredurazzo/spa-react-heroes-association/README.md

 # Heroes Association

-A ReactJS SPA, used as test case for my own knowlegde.
+A ReactJS SPA, used as test case for my own knowlegde on React Framework.

 ## Dependecies